sagedemage/ats_resume_checker/README.md

-# resume_pdf_to_text
+# ats_resume_checker
-CLI program to convert resume pdf file to text
+An ATS resume checker cli program to check your resume with a job description.